-How many recipes can you think of that include apple cider vinegar?
-You may be surprised to find out that apple cider vinegar is more common in recipes than you might think – especially in marinades for meat.
+How many recipes can you think of that include this ingredient?
+You may be surprised that apple cider vinegar is more common in recipes than you think.
+This is especially true when it comes to baking or even marinades for meat.

 Pros